arunksingh16/terraform/README.md

 - Use `terraforming` cli for import if required
 - Lock specific version
 - Use `terraform fmt` in precommit hook
 - Use `terraform docs` to generate documentation
+- Use saved `plan` for deployment

 ### terraform output and validate